 We work with respected scientists and experts to screen ingredients based on the most current available science so that we can begin to close data gaps.
 Our database is constantly evolving and becomes a smarter and more informed tool over time.
 Learn more about the MADE SAFE Screening Process.

-Many brands we work with come to us seeking certification under our MADE SAFE seal.
-However, some brands also want to work with us during their research & development process to formulate or reformulate safe products.
-Other companies, brands or retailers simply want access to our process and database in order to construct and inform their internal buying or sourcing policies.
+Many companies we work with come to us seeking certification under our MADE SAFE seal.
+However, some companies also want to work with us during their research & development process to formulate or reformulate safe products.
+Other companies or retailers simply want access to our process and database in order to construct and inform their internal buying or sourcing policies.
 No matter what your business is, we can work with you to leverage our Ingredient Database for your purposes.

 *Sources of information include but are not limited to: